Printing Terms

 Offset Printing

-(Offset lithography) currently the most common commercial printing method, in which ink is offset from the printing plate to a second roller then to paper.
+Offset lithography is currently the most common commercial printing method, in which ink is offset from the printing plate to a second roller then to paper.

 Office Reprographic Paper